Bellringer5984/Lab_Practicing_Git/README.md

-This is a repo for learning git
+changed text for step 3